huntergps/handbook-docs/FuseJS/6 - Third party libraries.md

 This chapter contains a list of libraries that are known to work or known to not work, and explains workarounds/caveats.

-If you have tested a library and found it to work/not work/a work-around, please share your experience on email to support@fusetools.com.
+If you have tested a library and found it to work/not work/a work-around, please [share your experience on our forums](https://www.fusetools.com/community/forums) or send an email to support@fusetools.com.

 > This list will be expanded as FuseJS develops.